DEV Community

 Buy Me a Coffee

-• My post explains the useful functions for a dictionary (1).
+• My post explains dictionary functions (1).

-• My post explains the useful functions for a dictionary (2).
+• My post explains dictionary functions (2).

 • My post explains the shallow and deep copy of a dictionary.